Take Back Your Birth

 For a while now, I’ve been studying the maternity care system in the U.S. and speaking to women from all over the country about their experiences, the challenges they face, and the options available to them.

 A lot doesn’t add up in this multi-billion-dollar-a-year industry.
 For one thing, there are extreme variations in Cesarean rates – a rough indicator of quality of care – around the country.
 A woman in Utah has a 22.6% chance of a Cesarean, while a woman in Louisiana has a 40% chance.
 In my home state of Kentucky, one hospital has a Cesarean rate of less than 12%, while another is over 67%.
+It’s really not that surprising when you realize that practices differ from facility to facility from medieval to most current.

 And options?
 One woman in America might have the options of several amazing OBs who practice at hospitals that respect her right to make decisions about her birth; several top-notch homebirth midwives who have great working relationships with the medical community; and even a birth center within driving distance.